silanluetan40882407/kas/README.md

 Added new feature for better user experience - build 560 Added new feature for better user experience
 Added proper error handling - update 3
+Added new feature for better user experience - update 7